li11ianc/household-income-mexican-migrants/01-proposal/proposal.md

 In recent years, immigration has been a topic of intense controversy.
-Given the complexity of immigration law, we are interested in examining patterns in immigration since the beginning of the millenia.
+Given the complexity of immigration law, we are interested in examining the experiences of immigrants since the beginning of the millenia.
 The U.S. stance on immigration has grown increasingly strict, not only for “illegal” immigration, but also for legal immigration: naturalization, visa use, lawful permanent residency, refugee status, and asylum seekers.